OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 Use the `start.server.sh` script to run it.
 Modify the script if needed, to set the pins and the ADC channel.

+> _Note_: For the fun, there is a Scala implementation (in this project) of a similar server.
+> A Kotlin version might follow as well.

 ##### Remote debugging
 That's one of the many goodies that come with Java, Java Platform Debugging Architecture (aka JPDA), along with Java Debug Wire Protocol (JDWP).